 The bridge driver outputs are clearly on the right, this is my take on the layout of the chip

-The datasheet states the chip is made on a high voltage Bi-CMOS process, it has two levels of metal and minimum geometry of 5-6μm.
-Looking at the die most of the die is covered in Bipolar transistors and diffusion resistors.
+Made on a high voltage Bi-CMOS process (In the datasheet), it has two levels of metal and minimum geometry of 5-6 μm.
+Bipolar transistors and diffusion resistors cover most of the die surface.
 Two colorful diffusion areas are visible, the pink regions and the light blue areas.
 I can see no polysilicon layer at all, or any transistors that look like MOSFETs.
-It is possible there are MOSFETS in the bridge driver (as this are is covered in two dense metal layers).
-I think the MOS transistors (If used) are high voltage devices with a metal gate.
+The bridge drive is covered in two dense metal layers, so it is possible there are MOSFETs there.
+If used the MOS transistors are likely high voltage devices with a metal gate.

 This is the one of the bridge drivers (Imaged with my 20x objective)